 sacudir la cabeza

 Visit Kids Yoga Stories for yoga sequences for other stories about Australia in Spanish.
 The books are available in English as well.

 Join us next month for Spanish, kids yoga and farm stories.

 2013-2014 Spanish and Kids Yoga Monthly Book Themes

 September: Latin America

 Disclosure: The company sent me a copy of Lucas en un día en la playa to be able to write the article.
-I may have been compensated for my time.
 All of the ideas and opinions are my own.